 Definition: The span of control in management suggests estimating the optimum number of subordinates managed by a single supervisor.
 It is a primary factor that determines the shape of the organization.
-It involves all the management activities in the business than just supervision and control.
+Also, it involves all the management activities than just supervision and control.

 The levels of management are created based on the span of control expressed by comparing managers with employees.
 It depicts the organization’s size and workgroups.

-The span of control can interchangeable termed as:
+The span of control can interchangeably termed as:

 - Span of Management